razemanoel/gmake-project/README.md

 ### Core Components

-How It All Fits Together:
+## 🏗️ How It All Fits Together:

-1. Client Layer
+### 1. **Client Layer**
-o	The React web app and the Android app both communicate over HTTP with the Node.js API.
+- The React web app and the Android app both communicate over HTTP with the Node.js API.

-2. API Layer
+### 2. **API Layer**
-o	The Node.js server handles data storage (MongoDB), business logic, and JWT-based authentication. o	For each spam/blacklist check, it opens a TCP connection to the Bloom-filter service.
+- The Node.js server handles data storage (MongoDB), business logic, and JWT-based authentication.
+- For each spam/blacklist check, it opens a TCP connection to the Bloom-filter service.

-3. TCP Service
+### 3. **TCP Service**
-o	The C++ Bloom-filter server performs ultra-fast, memory-efficient blacklist checks and URL additions.
+- The C++ Bloom-filter server performs ultra-fast, memory-efficient blacklist checks and URL additions.

-4. Persistence
+### 4. **Persistence**
-o	User accounts, emails, and labels are stored in MongoDB.
+- User accounts, emails, and labels are stored in MongoDB.

-5. Dev & Deployment
+### 5. **Dev & Deployment**
-o	Docker Compose orchestrates all components (TCP service, API server, React UI) into a single, reproducible environment—no manual port wiring required.
+- Docker Compose orchestrates all components (TCP service, API server, React UI) into a single, reproducible environment—no manual port wiring required.